Skip to Content

 the versatility of a nut milk bag

-You might think that a milk bag doesn’t belong in a minimalist’s kitchen.
+You might think that a milk bag doesn’t belong in a minimalist’s kitchen, or that making milk in a bag sounds gross.
 I had a similar thought at one time.
 But, friend you are so, so wrong.
-It has replaced my juicer, cheesecloth, and coffee maker.
-Read on folks — read on.
+My almond milk bag has replaced my juicer, cheesecloth, and coffee maker.
+Read on, folks — read on.

 A couple of months ago, someone emailed me about finding a nut milk bag made out of a natural fiber.
 They were only finding synthetic ones.
 After searching, I came across Gaia Guy.
 I have to admit — I had a synthetic one from my PZW days.
 I didn’t use it very often… mostly because I melted it.
 Alas, the problem with synthetics.